tarantool/doc/doc/tooling/tt_cli/import.rst

     **Applicable to:** ``tt crud import``, ``tt tdg2 import``

-    A file with list of passwords to the SSL key file for encrypted connections.
+    A file with a list of passwords to the SSL key file for encrypted connections.

     See also :ref:`tt-import-auth`.